 Teacher candidates will apply for admission to the Teacher Education Program (TEP) as part of the course requirements for EDU 300, INTRODUCTION TO EDUCATION.
 Transfer students who have had the course equivalent of EDU 300 at another 4-year institution must make application to TEP in the Office of Field Experiences (Lowrey 207) during their first semester at Mississippi College.
 No upper level (300-400) courses including EDU 300 are accepted in transfer from 2-year colleges as part of the TEP requirements.
 All students must be admitted to the TEP before taking any courses for which TEP admission is required.
-All teacher candidates applying for entrance into the TEP must:
+All teacher candidates applying for entrance into the TEP must meet the following:

-Each applicant for entry into a teacher licensure program shall demonstrate minimum academic ability prior to being admitted to a teacher education program.
-For traditional and alternate route candidates these skills are:

-- completion of a minimum of 60-hours of course credit with a minimum 3.0 GPA on a 4.0 system; or - ACT 21 or SAT equivalent; or - qualifying passing score on the Praxis CORE. - have passed the MC Writing Proficiency test/or ENG 099.
+- Each applicant for entry into a teacher licensure program shall demonstrate minimum academic ability prior to being admitted to a teacher education program.
+For traditional and alternate route candidates these skills are: - o Completion of a minimum of 60-hours of course credit with a minimum 3.0 GPA on a 4.0 system; or - o ACT 21 or SAT equivalent; or - o Qualifying passing score on the Praxis CORE.